DOT Medical Exam

 Proper preparation can help drivers approach their DOT medical exam with

-confidence.
+Confidence.
 Here are some tips:

 • Understand the Requirements: Familiarize yourself with the medical standards set by the FMCSA.
 Knowing what to expect can help reduce anxiety about the exam.